 The South African event welcomes 48 countries from around the globe.
 The Homeless World Cup expands its presence in Africa as several African partners take part for the first time.
 Desmond Tutu welcomes all the participants.
 The Russian team is crowned victorious.

-Aproximatelly 50,000 spectators fill Melbourne’s Federation Square for a dramatic final between Russia and Afghanistan – Afghanistan would emerge as champions.
+Aproximatelly 50,000 spectators fill Melbourne’s Federation Square for a dramatic final day in Australia.
+Russia and Afghanistan meet in the final, where Afghanistan emerge as champions.
 Event surveys reveal that two thirds of spectators change their perspective on homeless people and that the event breaks down stereotypes.
 Melbourne also hosts the first Women’s Homeless World Cup, with Zambia taking the title.

 The event is held in the shadow of the Eiffel tower, making it truly iconic.
 Workshops organised by Women Win accompany the tournament, helping empower women from 16 nations.
 This is the first time the event is broadcast live online.
 The men’s competition sees Scotland take the trophy for the second time, while Kenya becomes champion in the women’s event.